 WHAT IS THE FAFSA?

 Most forms of federal, state and institutional aid are applied for with the FAFSA.
-Scholarships are the only exception.
 Visit our Scholarships page for more information.

 FAFSA, or the Free Application for Federal Student Aid, is used to apply for grants and educational loans at nearly every school in the country.
 The best way for most students to submit their FAFSA is online at FAFSA on the website.
 In order to submit the FAFSA, you’ll need the following information for yourself and your parents (if you’re a dependent):